 Five tests must be conducted for each scenario.
-The peak temperature and area under the time-temperature curve must be determined for each test and compared to the acceptance criteria values (pass/fail); to pass the MPS tests, none of the new agent performance values on any of the tests may exceed the values provided in table 1.
+The peak temperature and area under the timetemperature curve must be determined for each test.
+The five test peaks shall be averaged and compared to the acceptance criteria values (pass/fail).
+To pass the MPS tests, the average of the new agent performance values shall be equal or less than the acceptance criteria values provided in table 1.
+Table 1 summarizes the acceptance criteria for the four fire tests.